Shavez Hart

 He was a graduate of St. Georges High School in Freeport, Bahamas.
 He was the bronze medallist in the 100 m individual and relay events at the 2011 CARIFTA Games.
 At the 2011 Pan American Junior Athletics Championships he false started in the 100 m final but took the bronze with the Bahamian relay quartet.

 He competed for South Plains College with compatriot Trevorvano Mackey, winning a sprint double at the 2012 National Junior College Championships, before transferring to Texas A&M University.
 They both teamed up to break the Bahamian national record in the 4×100 metres relay in Morelia, Mexico, winning the gold medal at the 2013 CAC Championships in the process.

-On 3 September 2022, Hart was shot dead during a parking lot brawl in North Abaco, three days before his 30th birthday.
+On 3 September 2022, Hart was shot in the chest and killed during a parking lot brawl in North Abaco, two days before his 30th birthday.